Svyyyaaat/hyprland-plugins/README.md

 # hyprwinwrap

-A clone of xwinwrap for Hyprland - allows you to put any app as a wallpaper.
+A fork of hyprwinwrap which allows to toggle interactivity of the wallpaper app using "hyprctl dispatch hyprwinwrap_toggle"

 # Install